Startups made easy. Sorted.

 • Yes, you can claim loss relief if you receive less for your shares than you paid for them.

-• BUT… note that if the company is sold within 3 years of your investment, you will lose the original SEIS/EIS tax deduction but will be able to claim loss relief when selling shares at a loss, as explained in this example on the HMRC site.
+• BUT… note that if the company is sold within 3 years of your investment, you may lose some or all of the original SEIS/EIS tax deduction but will be able to claim loss relief when selling shares at a loss, as explained in this example on the HMRC site.

 Conditions: